23 Best Breeds of Rabbit Price in India

 Tan Rabbit

-The Tan rabbit is a fancy rabbit breed, which means that it is popular for showing and exhibitions as well as being a pet.
-This old breed has been around since 1880 when domestic rabbits were bred with wild rabbits and breeders then worked to refine the tan markings.
+The Tan rabbit is a fancy rabbit breed, which means it is famous for showing and exhibitions and being a pet.
+This old breed has been around since 1880, when domestic rabbits were bred with wild rabbits, and breeders then worked to refine the tan markings.

 Although it has been recognized in the US since the 1960s, the Tan has only really begun to gain popularity in recent years.
-They can be kept as indoor or outdoor pets and are generally considered to be good family animals that are intelligent and energetic.
+They can be kept as indoor or outdoor pets and are considered good, intelligent, energetic family animals.

 Tan Rabbit